immitev/BlazorAIChat/readme.md

 False if you want the chat to always use RAG with tools

 - **AzureOpenAIChatCompletion Configuration**:
   - Include your Azure OpenAI endpoint URL, API Key, and the name of the deployed chat model you intend to use.
+If you plan to use Azure AI Search shared knowledge base then you must ensure the endpoint is for the openai.azure.com domain.
+This can be configured by clicking the Generate Custom Domain Name in networking section of the Azure Open AI Service.
   - Specify the tokenizer to use.
 Generally this is the model name (not deployment name)
   - Specify the maximum input tokens the selected model supports
   - If the model supports images, set `SupportsImages` to `true`.